There are more than 200 varieties of potatoes sold throughout the United States.

 Preferred uses: Roasting, mashing, salads, soups/stews

 Because of their waxy texture, the flesh of red potatoes stays firm throughout the cooking process, whether they are being roasted or cooked in a stew.
 Their thin yet vibrant red skin adds appealing color and texture to side dishes and salads.
 Reds are frequently used to make tender yet firm potato salad or add pizazz to soups and stews, as well as being served baked or mashed.
 Round reds are often referred to as “new potatoes,” but the term “new” technically refers to any type of potato that is harvested before reaching maturity.
-For more information, watch Potato Types and Tips: Red Potatoes.
+For more information, watch Potato Types and Tips: Red Potatoes below.

 Appearance: small to medium; round to long shape; white or tan skin; white flesh